phpmetrics/PhpMetrics/README.md

 If you want to have a detailled view (file by file):

     php ./bin/metrics.php --details-html=/path/of/your/choice.html <folder or filename>

-## Informations about OOP model

-If you want to get informations about OOP model (coupling, instability...), you should pass the `--oop` parameter:

-    php ./bin/metrics.php --oop <folder or filename>

-Remember that this feature parse all files, extract declared classes, dependencies of each method... and is really *very slow*.

 ## Jenkins and PIC integration